 More than a month following the devastating attacks on the World Trade Center, rescue workers found a life under the rubble, still holding on.
-It was a pear tree, Its roots and branches were twisted and broken, but all hope was not lost.
+It was a pear tree.
+Its roots and branches were twisted and broken, but all hope was not lost.
 The rescue workers decided to save this life too.
 It would be known as the "Survivor Tree".

 The small tree was removed from Ground Zero and sent to a nursery in the Bronx.
 Even though it was still alive and in the hands of caring professionals, there was little hope for its continued survival.
 For years, New York's Arthur Ross Nursery in Van Cortlandt Park took care of the Callery pear tree.
 By 2010, the staff thought the sturdy tree might survive being replanted once more – back at Ground Zero.

 The Survivor Tree was replanted at the site of its near-demise once more as part of a 9/11 Memorial Ceremony in 2010.
 The tree is far from perfect, as one can clearly see the memory of the trauma the tree once suffered.
 Its new branches shoot off of a stump that reminds all of New York and the United States that wounds can heal, but memories remain.

 The tree, found at 911 Greenwich Street in Lower Manhattan, still survives.
 In its new home, the tree grows more and more as time goes on, thriving in the same soil where it nearly died along with some 3,000 American civilians and first responders.
 What's most unique about this memorial is that it shares the hope of survival with communities that experience devastating losses in their own way.

 The 9/11 Memorial gives three seedlings from the Survivor Tree to communities coping with tragedy of all kinds.
 The seedlings are then planted as a sign of hope and the possibilities of renewal and recovery.
 Seedlings from the Survivor Tree have been sent all over the world.